Xierumeng/Xierumeng.github.io/_posts/Resources/2021-08-05-Policy-71-Guide.md

 **Deliberate sabotage: Really bad.**

 * Probably ban.
+Suspension/expulsion possible.
 Maybe even legal action.
+* This would fall under a non-academic policy 71 offence.

 **Reimbursement of funds for a student design team: Okay.**